nhost/hasura-backend-plus/examples/nuxt/README.md

 **Use [nhost.io](https://nhost.io) for zero-config HBP!**

-> **Note:** The `@nuxtjs/auth` package does not currently support refresh/refetch tokens, which means you will have to keep logging in when the JWT token expires.
+> **Note:** The `@nuxtjs/auth` package does not currently support refresh tokens, which means you will have to keep logging in when the JWT token expires.
 This is being worked on by the Nuxt team ([Issue #361 on `nuxt-community/auth-module`](https://github.com/nuxt-community/auth-module/pull/361)).

 ## Dependencies

  - [`@nuxtjs/auth`](https://auth.nuxtjs.org)
  - [`@nuxtjs/apollo`](https://github.com/nuxt-community/apollo-module)

 **Install:**
 ```bash
 # npm